Does communication stop when you get home from work or school? No!

 Successful communication happens when people with communication difficulties can use their Augmentative and Alternative Communication (AAC) system in all environments.
 And families are so important in this process.

-In this blog post you will find some general strategies for getting AAC happening at home, as well as some practical ideas to try out and get you started.
+In this blog post, you will find some general strategies for using home, as well as our favorite AAC tips for parents.

 General strategies for home